 Historic Garden Home street signs: We currently have about 35 of the Historic Garden Home street sign toppers in our community.
 Each sign was purchased by a friend or family member to honor their loved one.
 Click here to view photos of the signs and for information about sponsoring a sign.

-Our generous donors permit us to print and mail this newsletter ($140) for our non-e-mail people and for the Garden Home Recreation Center.
-We also replace the Historic Garden Home street signs once for signs that disappear, current cost for each sign, $60.
-With our latest order, we’ll have about 35 signs out in our neighborhoods.
+Our generous donors permit us to print and mail this newsletter for our non-e-mail people and for the Garden Home Recreation Center.
+We also replace the Historic Garden Home street signs once for signs that disappear, current cost for each sign.
 We also have website costs, printing, paper, plaques and many other costs of an organization.
 Donor names are listed on our History Bulletin Board at the Recreation Center.
 Thank you to all of our donors and to all of our volunteers for their time and skills.